J-Term

 Cost/Materials: students are welcome to bring their own drawing supplies.

-Course Description: This seminar investigates the evolution of perspective as both a geometrical discipline and a cultural apparatus of vision and power.
+This seminar investigates the evolution of perspective as both a geometrical discipline and a cultural apparatus of vision and power.
 Beginning with the optical foundations of the Renaissance and culminating in the paradoxes of modern digital space, the course traces how geometry shaped not only artistic representation but also architectural thinking, subject formation, and spatial control.
-Through readings from Piero della Francesca to Michel Foucault, and analytical drawing exercises from diagonal constructions to mirror reflections, students will reconstruct the genealogy of perspective – from its birth as a mathematical order to its critique as an ideological device.
+Through readings from Piero della Francesca to Michel Foucault, and drawing exercises from diagonal constructions to mirror reflections, students will reconstruct the genealogy of perspective – from its birth as a mathematical order to its critique as an ideological device.
 Registration Link

 | Date: | Jan 16 |